 In 1973, Philadelphia Eagles football player Fred Hill and his wife, Fran, learned that their daughter, Kim, had leukemia.
 While traveling into Philadelphia for treatment at the children’s hospital, they met other families in the same situation.
 These families drove hours to the hospital to be with their children, only to sleep overnight in waiting room chairs and to eat from vending machines because they had nowhere else to go.

 Fred Hill and his football team decided to do something for these families… build them a “home-away-from-home” in Philadelphia.
-The Philadelphia Eagles teamed up with local McDonald’s Owner/Operators to raise money to purchase and restore a house near the hospital where these families could stay.
-Hence, the first Ronald McDonald House was born.
-Since that time, more than 300 Houses have been built worldwide.
+The Philadelphia Eagles teamed up with local McDonald’s Owner/Operators to raise money, purchase and restore a house near the hospital where these families could stay.
+By October of 1974, the first Ronald McDonald House was born.
+Since that time, more than 350 Houses have been built worldwide.

-Since we first opened our doors in 1981, more than 40,000 families from all over the U.S. and the globe have found comfort and care from the services and hospitality provided by our volunteers and staff.
+Since we first opened our doors in 1981, more than 40,000 families have found comfort, care and a home-away-from-home at the St. Louis-area Ronald McDonald Houses.